-What are social skills?
-Social skills are those we use to interact with other people.
-Social skills include both verbal skills (the way you speak to other people) and nonverbal skills (your body language, gestures, and eye contact).
+Social skills are essential for workplace success.
+Also called “interpersonal skills,” social skills are what we all use to interact and communicate with other people.
+These skills include both verbal skills (the way you speak to other people) and nonverbal skills (your body language, gestures, and eye contact).

 Why Employers Value Social Skills

-Even if your job does not involve interacting with other people very much, you still need the social skills to interact with your employer and colleagues.
+Even if your job does not involve interacting with other people very much, you still need to possess social skills to interact effectively with your employer and colleagues.

-Because social skills are so important, almost every employer looks for job candidates with these skills.
-It is therefore important that you have strong social skills, and that you show these in your resume, cover letter, and interview.
+Because social skills are so essential, almost every employer looks for job candidates with these competencies.
+It's important that you demonstrate that you have strong social skills in your resume, cover letter, and interview.